12 Must-See Destinations in Glacier National Park in 2025

 9. Trail of the Cedars

-Craving a genuine Pacific Northwest forest experience without the grueling hike?
-Trail of the Cedars lets you wander among giants without breaking a sweat.
-This 0.8-mile loop features wooden boardwalks through towering western red cedars and hemlocks that create a natural cathedral.
+Need a break from all the hardcore hiking?
+Trail of the Cedars lets you wander among 500-year-old giants without breaking a sweat.
+This 0.8-mile loop features wooden boardwalks through towering western red cedars and hemlocks that create a natural cathedral – it’s like stepping into a Pacific Northwest rain forest right in the middle of Montana.

 On the Trail of the Cedars, Small turquoise streams rush through verdant mossy covered rock sides